Hoyg/azuredevopslabs/labs/vstsextend/deploymentgroups/readme.md

 All the above challenges have been handled seamlessly with the introduction of the [Deployment Groups](https://docs.microsoft.com/en-us/vsts/build-release/concepts/definitions/release/deployment-groups/){:target="_blank"}.

 The Deployment Group installs a deployment agent on each of the target servers in the configured group and instructs the Release Management to gradually deploy the application to all these servers that belong to the Deployment Group.
-Multiple pipelines can be created for roll-out deployments so that the latest version of the application could be provided in a phased manner to multiple user groups for validating the newly introduced features.
+Multiple pipelines can be created for the roll-out deployments so that the latest version of the application could be provided in a phased manner to the multiple user groups for validating the newly introduced features.

 ### What's covered in this lab?

-This lab covers the configuration of the deployment groups and details how the deployment groups could be used in Azure DevOps.
+This lab covers the configuration of the deployment groups and details how the deployment groups could be used in the Azure DevOps.

 ### Prerequisites for the lab

-1. Refer the [Getting Started](../Setup/) page to know the prerequisites for this lab.
+1. Refer to the [Getting Started](../Setup/) page to know the prerequisites for this lab.

-1. Click the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77368&Name=deploymentgroups) link and follow the instructions in [Getting Started](../Setup/) page to provision the project to your **Azure DevOps**.
+1. Click on the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77368&Name=deploymentgroups) link and follow the instructions in [Getting Started](../Setup/) page to provision the project to your **Azure DevOps**.

 ## Setting up the Environment